Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 1 July 2022 for financial year 2021/22, Mount Nasura - Mount Richon - Bedfordale had a median income among taxpayers of $48,003 with an average level standing at $56,325.
-This is below the national average which stood at $58,380 for financial year 2021/22 and compares to levels of $58,380 and $78,020 across Greater Perth respectively during that period.
-Based on Wage Price Index growth of 11.61% from June 2022 to March 2025, current estimates would be approximately $53,576 (median) and $62,864 (average) as of March 2025.
-According to the Census conducted on 10 August 2021, household, family and personal incomes in Mount Nasura - Mount Richon - Bedfordale cluster around the 56th percentile nationally.
-Distribution data shows that 30.4% of the population (2,716 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen at regional levels where 32.0% similarly occupy this range.
-After housing costs, 86.4% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile based on data from the Australian Bureau of Statistics released on 17 June 2020.
+AreaSearch's aggregation of ATO data released for financial year 2022 shows Mount Nasura - Mount Richon - Bedfordale had a median income among taxpayers of $48,003 and an average level of $56,325.
+These figures are below the national averages of $58,380 and $78,020 across Greater Perth respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated median income as of September 2025 is approximately $54,819, with average income estimated at $64,323 during the same period.
+According to 2021 Census figures, incomes in Mount Nasura - Mount Richon - Bedfordale cluster around the 56th percentile nationally.
+Income distribution data shows 30.4% of the population (2,728 individuals) fall within the $1,500 - $2,999 income range, similar to the regional pattern where 32.0% occupy this range.
+After housing expenses, 86.4% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income